lsqproduction/lsqproduction.github.io/Readme2.txt

-3. Setup contact form
+- Setup contact form
-5. write bio
+- write bio
-7. blog post- inspirations
+- blog post-inspirations
-8. powerful foot note quote
+- Powerful foot note quote
-9. Images
+- Images (Resize & optimize + responsive size)
+- Tag line: "I capture impression, life, beauty, moments, happiness, emotions, actions.
+- Action button on top right corner (Book Now from INR10,000)
+- You’re in good company: I don't like to show off, but here are just some of the brands that I've worked for.
+- Call to action button at the bottom of the page.
+Or subscribe to our newsletter (That's read by 10,000 proffesiionals about tips on Converting your instagram followers)
+- Benefits of book now